ServiceWeaver/weaver/website/docs.md

 ## Auto-Generated Metrics

-Service Weaver automatically creates and maintains the following set of metrics, which measure the count, latency, and chattiness of every remote component method invocation.
-Every metric is labeled by the calling component as well as the invoked component and method.
+Service Weaver automatically creates and maintains the following set of metrics, which measure the count, latency, and chattiness of every component method invocation.
+Every metric is labeled by the calling component as well as the invoked component and method, and whether or not the call was local or remote.

--   `serviceweaver_remote_method_count`: Count of Service Weaver component method invocations.
+-   `serviceweaver_method_count`: Count of Service Weaver component method invocations.
--   `serviceweaver_remote_method_error_count`: Count of Service Weaver component method invocations that result in an error.
+-   `serviceweaver_method_error_count`: Count of Service Weaver component method invocations that result in an error.
--   `serviceweaver_remote_method_latency_micros`: Duration, in microseconds, of
+-   `serviceweaver_method_latency_micros`: Duration, in microseconds, of
     Service Weaver component method execution.
--   `serviceweaver_remote_method_bytes_request`: Number of bytes in Service Weaver component method requests.
+-   `serviceweaver_method_bytes_request`: Number of bytes in Service Weaver remote component method requests.
--   `serviceweaver_remote_method_bytes_reply`: Number of bytes in Service Weaver component method replies.
+-   `serviceweaver_method_bytes_reply`: Number of bytes in Service Weaver remote component method replies.

-**Note**: These metrics only measure *remote* method calls.
-Local method calls, like those between two co-located components, are not measured.

 ## HTTP Metrics